 The Message Analyzer BSV model supports the following operations when acquiring input data:

 The features of the BSV model not only facilitate loading data into Message Analyzer, but also enable you to select specific data that you want to load by using a Session Filter and/or a Time Filter, and also enable you to display data in several different viewer formats.
-You can also select an option that applies a pared-down parser set to input files that have truncated messages to improve performance and limit the types of messages retrieved; and you can select configuration files that enable Message Analyzer to parse messages in text logs.
+You can also select an option that applies a pared-down parser set to input files that have truncated messages to improve performance and limit the types of messages retrieved.
+In addition, you can select configuration files that enable Message Analyzer to parse messages in text logs.

 Moreover, the data selection aspect of the BSV model that extends to capturing data live enables you to choose specific data that you want your Live Trace Session to capture, for example, with the use of any of the following: